Uplink036/EchoShield/README.md

 To run the training of the model, you need to run trainMEL.py, trainSTFT.py, trainDOT.py sepeartly.
 After this you will have each of model weights.
 Then you have to run benchmark_attacks.py, to get the comparision between them.
 This will create the needed files for the defense, as it expects an attack file and a clean file, which the benchmark creates.
 In the defence folder, you can find classify_detect.py and compare_detect.py, which you can run to get the defence results.

+All of these can be found in the Makefile.

 To visualize your results, you can use the provided visualize.ipynb jupyter notebook.

 ## Authors